Alfresco/alfresco-ng2-components/docs/content-services/upload-drag-area.component.md

 }
 ```

-The example above is going to raise confirmation dialog every time a user uploads more than 1 file.
+The example above shows a confirmation dialog every time a user uploads more than 1 file.
-That can be either 2 or more files, or a folder with multiple entries.
+This could be either a selection of 2 or more files, or a folder with multiple entries.